-- 5.4.1 The NPPF and the Leeds Core Strategy (as amended) (2019) support economic growth and community consultation indicates that most residents consider that the Neighbourhood Plan should address job creation and local business opportunities.
-Farming, retail and office-based business were identified as the most appropriate business types for Rawdon.
-The establishment of a farmers' market is supported. - 5.4.2 The NDP will seek to strengthen the local economy by promoting the improvement and protection of existing businesses and supporting proposals that will deliver employment opportunities, particularly small-scale retail, office and farming. - 5.4.3 Policy EC2 of the Leeds Core Strategy (as amended) (2019) steers office development towards the City Centre or designated Town and Local Centres.
+- 5.4.5 Policy EC2 of the Leeds Core Strategy (as amended) (2019) steers office development towards the City Centre or designated Town and Local Centres.
 Leeds Road, Rawdon is identified as a Lower Order Local Centre and, under Core Strategy Policy P3, offices would be viewed as an acceptable use.
-Under Policy P4, local service facilities, including retail, are supported within shopping parades in residential areas, providing that they are of a size compatible with the scale and function of the shopping parade, do not compromise the main retail function of the parade to service day-to-day shopping requirements, and comply with other relevant planning policies. - 5.4.4 Proposals for stand-alone or for small scale food stores up to 372 sqm gross within residential areas, will be acceptable in principle where there is no local centre or shopping parade within a 500 metre radius that is capable of accommodating the proposal within or adjacent to it.
+Under Policy P4, local service facilities, including retail, are supported within shopping parades in residential areas, providing that they are of a size compatible with the scale and function of the shopping parade, do not compromise the main retail function of the parade to service day-to-day shopping requirements, and comply with other relevant planning policies. - 5.4.6 Suitable town centre uses for the shopping areas in Rawdon are considered to be: - Retail development (excluding warehouse clubs and factory outlet centres); - Leisure, entertainment and more intensive sport and recreation uses (including cinemas, restaurants, bars and pubs, health and fitness centres); - Offices; and - Arts, culture and tourism development (including theatres, museums, galleries and hotels). - 5.4.7 Amongst other things, Core Strategy Policy P4 supports proposals for standalone or for small scale food stores up to 372 sqm gross within residential areas, will be acceptable in principle where there is no local centre or shopping parade within a 500 metre radius that is capable of accommodating the proposal within or adjacent to it.
 Consideration will also be taken of the number of existing small stores in the vicinity to avoid cumulative impact on parades and centres.

-Draft Policy R7 Supporting the Local Economy
+Policy R8 Supporting the Local Economy

-The expansion of existing businesses and the development of new small-scale employment and service-related business facilities will be supported when:
+The expansion of existing businesses and the development of new small-scale businesses in town centre uses appropriate to the shopping area's position in the Leeds hierarchy of centres will be supported when:

-- 1. Any adverse impacts from traffic on the existing local road network are minimised through suitable traffic management measures; and - 2.
-There is adequate provision of parking for employees and visitors, where possible provided on site; and - 3.
-Local residential amenity is protected, and suitable measures are put in place to minimise any noise or other disturbance.
+- 1. Any adverse impacts from traffic on the existing local road network are satisfactorily addressed through suitable traffic management measures; and - 2.
+There is satisfactory provision of parking for employees and visitors in accordance with the car parking guidelines set out in Leeds City Council Parking SPD, January 2016 (or later guidance) and where possible parking is provided on site; and - 3.
+Local residential amenity is protected, and any necessary measures are put in place to ensure that living conditions are not materially harmed before the first use of the premises.

-Small-scale office development in, or on the edge of, Leeds Road Local Centre will be supported.
+Small-scale office development (500 sq m or less) in, or on the edge of, Leeds Road Local Centre will be supported.
 New housing development within, or adjacent to, Town Street and Harrogate Road shopping areas should be designed to avoid any adverse impacts which may arise from on street parking by residents.